concord-consortium/geocode/README.md

 ## About

-The goal of GeoCode is to get students exploring geological theats using the practice of programming.
-In this case, we are using Blockly to generate code that runs a simple tephra distrobution model.
+The goal of GeoCode is to get students exploring geological threats using the practice of programming.
+In this case, we are using Blockly to generate code that runs a simple tephra distribution model.

 Students change eruption parameters using [Blockly](https://developers.google.com/blockly/).